Chart Color Schemes

 Adamstown - Kotara ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Adamstown-Kotara has a lower than average cultural diversity, with 87.2% of its population born in Australia, 93.0% being citizens, and 91.6% speaking English only at home.
-Christianity is the predominant religion in Adamstown-Kotara, accounting for 48.7% of its population.
-Notably, Judaism is slightly overrepresented compared to the rest of NSW, with 0.1% of Adamstown-Kotara's population identifying as such.
+Adamstown-Kotara has a cultural diversity below average, with 87.2% of its population born in Australia, 93.0% being citizens, and 91.6% speaking English only at home.
+Christianity is the main religion in Adamstown-Kotara, comprising 48.7% of people.
+Judaism is overrepresented compared to Rest of NSW, with 0.1% of Adamstown-Kotara's population identifying as Jewish.

 Frequently Asked Questions - Diversity